awslabs/hids-cloudwatchlogs-opensearch-template/README.md

 2. ESInstanceSize:
 Elasticsearch instance size
 3. MyS3Bucket:
-In region S3 bucket with zipped bundle
+In region S3 bucket with Lambda zipped deployment package
 4. MyS3Key:
-In region S3 key for zipped bundle
+In region S3 key for Lambda zipped deployment package
 5. MyKeyName:
 A public/private key pair that allows you to connect securely to your instance after it launches
 6. VPCId: